 If you’ve ever read through my articles, or listened to one of my webinars, you know that I’m a devout proponent of a “The Customer is Always Right” attitude.
-I have always believed that success is in large part a direct result of the way you treat your clients, making them want to return over and over again.
+I have always believed that success is in large part a direct result of customer service and the way you treat your clients, making them want to return over and over again.

 As boilerplate advice, this should be an ironclad principle; but what happens when business picks up so much that you find less and less time to offer your clients the personal touch?
 How do you avoid becoming a victim of your own success, and creating a negative cycle that harms growth right as things seem to be coming together?